raspberrypilearning/scary-spot-the-difference-scratch/en/step_3.md

-## Detecting mouse clicks
+## Detect mouse clicks

-Soon you'll be able to ask a friend to try out your new Spot the difference game.
-You'll tell them that thye have to click on as many differences as they can find.
+Soon, you can ask a friend to try out your new Spot the Difference game.
+They will have to click on as many differences as they can find.

-What they won't realise is that after their first click, a timer will start and then the Zombie will appear.
+But they won't know that after their first click, a timer will start, and then the zombie will appear!

 --- task ---
 To detect mouse events, like a click, your program has to always be listening for the event.
-You can use a `forever`{:class="blockcontrol"} loop.
+To set this up, you can use a `forever`{:class="blockcontrol"} loop.
 Add a `when flag clicked`{:class="blockevents"} block and a `forever`{:class="blockcontrol"} loop to the code for the stage.

 ```blocks